-There’s been a surge in psychedelic medicine over the past decade.
-Ayahuasca is something almost everyone’s heard of, and ibogaine’s becoming one of the most sought ought addiction treatments there are.
-Psilocybin treats cluster headaches and PTSD, and MDMA is making amazing progress for treating trauma and depression.
-And as we move steadily into the new millennium we’re starting to see a lot more people take notice of this.
+Psychedelic medicine has made huge advances in the past decade.
+Psilocybin treats anxiety and depression, and MDMA is making amazing progress treating PTSD.
+Ayahuasca is something almost everyone’s heard of, and ibogaine’s becoming one of the most sought after addiction treatments.
+As we move steadily into the new millennium we’re starting to see a lot more people take notice of this.

 The Early History of Psychedelic Medicine